vishaldwdi/LangGraph-OmniPotent/README.md

 ## Project Structure

-*   `src/engineer-agent`: Contains the code for the engineer agent, responsible for tasks like code generation and modification.
+*   `src/engineer-agent`: Contains the code for the engineering agent, responsible for tasks like code generation and modification.
 *   `src/enrichment_agent`: Contains the code for the enrichment agent, focused on enhancing data or information by performing web research and structuring the results.
 *   `src/rag_agents`: Includes implementations for Retrieval-Augmented Generation (RAG) agents, showcasing how to integrate retrieval mechanisms into agent workflows.
     *   `index_graph`: Contains the code for the indexing graph, responsible for indexing documents into the vector store.